bilbobx182/shopping/README.md

 - EC2 t2.micro instance to host backend and frontend.
 - Security groups configured (443/8000) to allow traffic in and out of the VPC.
 - RDS instance created to store data.
+- Route53 for DNS
+- Certbot / LetsEnrypt used for SSL.

 #### RDS Table
 ```